M2-branes wrapped on a topological disk: Solutions from Calabi-Yau three-folds

-The $AdS_2$ solutions we obtain in this section is in the same class of the solutions from topological disc in Calabi-Yau two-folds in section 4.
-Although we do not present the calculations, the Bekenstein-Hawking entropy of the solutions diverges at $r\,=\,1$ and is not finte.
+The $AdS_2$ solutions we obtain in this section is in the same class of the solutions from Calabi-Yau two-folds in section 4.
+Although we do not present the calculations, the Bekenstein-Hawking entropy of the solutions diverges at $y\,=\,1$ and is not finite.